mowings/scylla/README.md

 * Change to the `scyd/` directory
 * As root, run either `./scyd` or (better) `sudo -u <non_privileged_user> ./scyd`

+A systemd service file, `scylla.service` is included to run via systemd

 Scyd logs to stdout.
 Note that if you run as a non-privileged user, you need to be sure `/var/run/scylla` and `/var/lib/scylla` exist and are owned by that user.

 ## Building it